Photo Courtesy of NBC

 Woody Harrelson’s father, Charles Harrelson, was convicted of killing Federal Judge John H. Wood, Jr. in 1979.
 He was sentenced to two life sentences and later died during his incarceration at the United States Penitentiary Administrative Maximum Facility.
 His father also claimed to be one of the “hobos” who was first taken away from “the grassy knoll” immediately after the shooting of President John F. Kennedy.

-As of 2005, Cheers received more Emmy nominations for lead, supporting or guest actor/actresses than any show out there, until the series, “ER.”
+Cheers received more Emmy nominations for lead, supporting or guest actor/actresses than any show until ER.

-Rhea Perlman and husband, Danny DeVito separated late in 2012 but reconciled in March of 2013.
+Rhea Perlman and her husband Danny DeVito separated late in 2012 but reconciled in March 2013.

-Kirstie Alley, who is a huge believer in Scientology, gave the The Church of Scientology a sum of $5 million.
+Kirstie Alley gave The Church of Scientology $5 million.

-There are two rather amazing coincidences between Woody Harrelson and his character, Woody Boyd.
-First, that they both had the same first name, the character was named before any actor had a chance to audition for the part.
-Secondly, the character (Boyd) was from Hanover, Indiana, and this is the town where Harrelson actually attended college in real-life.
+Woody Harrelson and his character, Woody Boyd, shared some striking similarities.
+As well as having the same first name – despite the character having been named before any actor had auditioned for the role – Boyd was from Hanover, Indiana, where Harrelson attended college in real-life.

 Ted Danson was ranked #2 in TV Guide’s list of the “Top 25 Television Stars”.

-Kelsey Grammer suffered a mild heart attack in May of 2008.
+Kelsey Grammer suffered a mild heart attack in May 2008.

-In 2010, Harrelson played for Soccer Aid 2010 for UNICEF UK.
-The match was broadcast live and after fellow teammate Gordon Ramsay, was injured, Harrelson was sent in and took the final penalty in the penalty shootout.
-Although unsure at first as to where the kick had to be taken from, Harrelson scored the winning goal for “The Rest of the World” team.
-And in doing so, beat England for the first time since the tournament started.
+Harrelson played for Soccer Aid 2010 in support of UNICEF UK.
+The match was broadcast live and, after fellow teammate Gordon Ramsay was injured, Harrelson was sent in to take the final penalty in the penalty shootout.
+Although unsure at first as to where the kick had to be taken from, Harrelson scored the winning goal for “The Rest of the World” team and in doing so, beat England for the first time since the tournament started.